-The PEERS Social Skills Program in North Little Rock, AR
+The PEERS Program in North Little Rock, AR

 Details

-The PEERS Social Skills Program enrollment is limited as we begin each class with 9-11 students.
-Classes are held on Tuesday evenings at Arkansas Families First, and run from 5:30 to 7:00 pm.
-Regular attendance and parent participation are required.
-Click here for a PEERS Program Flyer.
+The PEERS Program enrollment is limited as we begin each class with 6-11 students.
+Classes are held on Wednesday evenings at Arkansas Families First, from 5:15 to 6:15 pm.

-- The class is intended for teens and young adults who struggle with various aspects of socialization and friendship-making.
+- PEERS is intended for teens who struggle with various aspects of socialization and friendship-making.

-- Teens and young adults in the program often have Aspergers, High Functioning Autism, social anxiety, and/or ADHD.
+- Teens in the program often have Aspergers, High Functioning Autism, anxiety, and/or ADHD.

 - Even though structure, support, and encouragement are of emphasis, in order to participate, teens must be able to manage their behavior and communicate well enough to participate in small group discussions and role-play.

-- The cost of participation in the 10-week program is $360.00, which is $30.00 per week.
+- The cost for one month of PEERS is $125.00.
 We ask that families pay before the first class.

 Interpersonal Skills